Dunghun111/Brightchanger/README.md

     sudo python3 brightcatcher.py

-    Or: Brightchanger (after copy it python file to /usr/bin)
+    Or: Brightchanger (after copy it python file to /usr/bin.
+Note: For linux only.)

 (Maybe it have some grammar or vocalbulary error or wrong knowledge so please point it out in 'Issue'.)